GizmekOrochi/NovaC/README.md

 NovaC currently provides:

 * Lexer Infrastructure
-* AST Registry
+* AST Infrastructure
-* Parser Domains
+* Parser Infrastructure
+* Semantic Infrastructure
-* Runtime Registry
+* Runtime Infrastructure
 * Type System
 * Traits
 * Templates
 * Macros
 * Module Infrastructure
 * Diagnostics
+* Typed HIR
+* Typed MIR
 * Pass Framework
 * Artifact System
+* Feature System

-Current development is primarily focused on framework architecture, extensibility, and infrastructure rather than the implementation of a specific language.
+Current development focuses on framework architecture, scalability, extensibility, and language-building infrastructure rather than the implementation of a specific language.

 The long-term goal is to provide a robust foundation for building a wide variety of programming languages while remaining independent of any particular language design.